 Work the 80-20 Rule

-You can waste a lot of time trying to get everything perfect or you can have a significant impact when you work the 80-20 rule and focus on what customers are really noticing and objecting to.
+You can waste a lot of time trying to get everything perfect or you can work the 80-20 rule and focus on what customers are really noticing and objecting to.
 The good news is that most are self-inflicted wounds — areas where a failure by the company has caused the problem – and that means it’s within your control to take action!
 Want to know more?
 Let’s chat.

 Quick, think of an unpleasant transaction or interaction you’ve experienced recently in your personal or business life.
 Issues with product or service quality are usually resolved (eventually) by the company.
 However, for many of us, the experience of procuring, using, and disposing of the products and services we buy or getting an efficient and effective resolution to a Functional Quality issue is the REAL “quality” problem that never gets addressed, just as I illustrated above.
 These problems include: